flyteorg/flyte/docs/community/contribute_docs.md

-# Contributing to User Guide, Tutorials and Integrations
+# Contributing documnetation

 ```{eval-rst}
 .. tags:: Contribute, Basic
 ```

-The examples documentation provides an easy way for the community to learn about the rich set of features that Flyte offers, and we are constantly improving them with your help!

-Whether you're a novice or experienced software engineer, data scientist, or machine learning practitioner, all contributions are welcome!
+Whether you're a novice or experienced software engineer, data scientist, or machine learning practitioner, we welcome your contributions to the Flyte documentation!

-## How to contribute

-The Flyte documentation examples guides are broken up into three types:
+The Flyte documentation comprises the following types:

-1. {ref}`User Guides <userguide>`: These are short, simple guides that demonstrate how to use a particular Flyte feature.
-The Markdown files live in the [flyte repository](https://github.com/flyteorg/flyte/tree/master/docs/user_guide), while the example code lives in flytesnacks.
-   These examples should be runnable locally. **Note:** The comments in the user guide Python files **will not** be rendered as user-facing docs.
-To update the user-facing documentation, open a pull request in the flyte repo.
+* {ref}`User guide <userguide>` documentation: this is conceptual and procedural documentation about using Flyte features to accomplish tasks.
+* API documentation:
+  * {doc}`flytekit <../api/flytekit/docs_index>`
+  * {doc}`flytectl <../api/flytectl/docs_index>`
+  * {doc}`flyteidl <../reference_flyteidl>`
-2. {ref}`Tutorials <tutorials>`: These are longer, more advanced guides that use multiple Flyte features to solve real-world problems.
+* {ref}`Tutorials <tutorials>`: These are longer, more advanced guides that use multiple Flyte features to solve real-world problems.
 Tutorials are generally more complex examples that may require extra setup or that can only run on larger clusters.
-3. {ref}`Integrations <integrations>`: These examples showcase how to use the Flyte plugins that integrate with the broader data and ML ecosystem.
+* {ref}`Integrations <integrations>`: These examples showcase how to use the Flyte plugins that integrate with the broader data and ML ecosystem.
+* {ref}`Deployment <deployment>` documentation.

+## User guide documentation

+To update user guide documentation, edit the user guide files in the [flyte repository](https://github.com/flyteorg/flyte/tree/master/docs/user_guide).

+### Code in user guide documentation

+If you want to include tested, runnable example code in user guide documentation, add your code to the flytesnacks repo.
+Write your code in regular Python, with regular comments.
+These comments **will not** be extracted from the Python file and turned into user-facing documentation.
+You can use the `rli` ([remoteliteralinclude](https://github.com/wpilibsuite/sphinxext-remoteliteralinclude/blob/main/README.md)) directive to include snippets of code from your example Python file.

+## API documentation

+* flytekit: See the flytekit repository.
+* flytectl: See the docs in the flyte repository.
+* flyteidl: See the docs in the flyte repository.

+## Tutorials and integrations

+The tutorials and integrations examples provide an easy way for the community to learn about the rich set of features that Flyte offers, and we are constantly improving them with your help!

 The first step to contributing an example is to open up a [documentation issue](https://github.com/flyteorg/flyte/issues/new?assignees=&labels=documentation%2Cuntriaged&template=docs_issue.yaml&title=%5BDocs%5D+) to articulate the kind of example you want to write.
 The Flyte maintainers will guide and help you figure out where your example would fit best.

-## Creating an example
+### Creating a tutorial or integration example

 :::{admonition} Prerequisites
 Follow the {ref}`env_setup` guide to get your development environment ready.